Is "My Favorite New Movie" My Favorite Movie? Probing the Understanding of Recursive Noun Phrases: Related Work

-\minisection{Modifier ordering.} Previous work has mostly focused on automatically predicting the correct ordering of prenominal modifiers.
-More relevant to us are the works on the influence of modifier ordering on the meaning of an NP \cite{teodorescu2006adjective, morzycki2016modification}.
-For example, \textit{a dead dangerous animal} and \textit{a dangerous dead animal} differ only in the switched modifiers, but have subtly distinct meanings -- the former might refer to \textit{a dead lion} (no longer dangerous), while the latter might be \textit{a dead squirrel carrying viruses} (indeed dangerous).

-\minisection{Summary.} Neither syntax nor semantics can address the complex phenomenon of recursive NP interpretation on its own.
-In the line of research on syntax, \textbf{modifier scope} cannot always explain the meaning of NPs because of the influence from modifier semantics.
-For instance, two NPs with the same syntactic structure, \textit{a [big [fake gun]]} and \textit{a [big [black gun]]}, can have entirely different inference patterns, i.e., the latter is a gun while the former is not.
-Meanwhile, \textbf{modifier categorization} provides a solid theoretical framework for our study, but it cannot fully explain recursive NPs without taking into account modifier scope.
-For example, \textit{a so-called healthy food} and \textit{a so-called homeopathy expert} both start with a privative modifier (\textit{so-called}) but have different inference patterns: in the former case, \textit{so-called} questions the attribute described by the second modifier (\textit{healthy}); while in the latter case, it is the noun (\textit{expert}) that is questioned.
-Therefore, we introduce a dataset of three novel and challenging tasks targeting the interplay of syntax and semantics in determining the meaning of recursive NPs.
+\minisection{Summary.} Neither syntactic parsing nor modifier semantics alone can fully capture the meaning of recursive NPs.
+In terms of syntax, modifier scope cannot always explain NPs due to the influence from modifier semantics.
+For instance, \textit{a [big [fake gun]]} and \textit{a [big [black gun]]} have the same structure but different inference patterns, i.e. only the latter is a gun.
+Meanwhile, modifier category itself does not suffice without taking into account modifier scope.
+For example, \textit{a so-called healthy food} and \textit{a so-called homeopathy expert} start with the same privative modifier (\textit{so-called}).
+However, \textit{so-called} questions truthfulness of the second modifier (\textit{healthy}) in the former case while that of the noun (\textit{expert}) in the latter.
+Therefore, we introduce a dataset containing three novel and challenging textual inference tasks, which rely on the interplay of syntax and semantics in determining the meaning of recursive NPs.